Faculty Mentoring Program

 "The mentoring program of the Biochemistry Department has significantly helped me in the transition to my very first Faculty Position here at WVU.
 My mentors have been an invaluable source of advice on all sorts of matters, from tips to attract graduate students and hire the right lab personnel to, of course, grants.
 I also find that having two mentors from different research areas, each one with a unique perspective and expertise, has helped me better framing the scientific problems I want to address and also think of better approaches to develop the my research projects "

-~ Roberta Leonardi, Ph.D., Assistant Professor, Department of Biochemistry
+~ Roberta Leonardi, Ph.D., Associate Professor, Department of Biochemistry

 "I very much appreciate my mentors help.
 I have benefited greatly from their comments, critiques and suggestions during my grants and papers preparation.
 Having extensive experience in reviewing grants at Study Sections and reviewing papers as journal ad hoc reviewers, they guided and fostered my writing and presentation skills.
 I wouldn't have succeeded without their help.
 I am grateful to them for providing me with an opportunity to meet with them at my request.
 I enjoy very open and friendly atmosphere in our engagements.
 I am honored to interact with them as my mentors, colleagues and friends".